YAZAN420/LITERC.-CC-C/project.md

-# **Gyro-Controlled Car** 🔥
+# **Car Control (Gyro & Self-Driving)** 🔥

 ## Introduction 🚀
-This project creates a smart car controlled by X and Y values from an MPU6050 gyroscope.
-The gyroscope is connected to an Arduino Uno, which sends the data to a laptop for processing.
+This project creates a smart car controlled either by X and Y values from an MPU6050 gyroscope, or self-driving.
+1. The gyroscope is connected to an Arduino Uno, which sends the data to a laptop for processing.
 The laptop forwards the data to an ESP8266 via Wi-Fi, and the ESP8266 controls the car's DC motors through an L298N motor driver.
 This project explores wireless communication, IoT, and real-time motor control.
+2. self-driving and avoiding obstacles using Ultrasonic.

 ---